CS230 • Adversarial Attacks and Defenses

 SafetyNet (adversarial detection)

-- Lu et al. (2017) introduced a detector “firewall” network that learns to identify adversarial inputs from hidden activations.
+- Lu et al. (2017) introduced a detector “firewall” network that learns to identify adversarial inputs by monitoring hidden activations.

 -